sarves/thamizhi-morph/FST-Models/ReadMe.md

 ## FST Models for nouns:
   - nouns.fst: the model for noun morphological analyser
   - noun-guesser.fst: a guesser for noun morphology

+  You can see how these can be used in your applications here: fomafst.github.io These models are compiled according to the foma specifications given in the website.